 While in New Zealand, Chris met June Robinson who was a trained cutter and pattern-maker and after several shifts between Auckland and Melbourne they returned to Auckland to open Street Life at 17 Swanson Street.
 "There was never really a plan.
 We just bought some sewing machines and took out the lease on the store," remembers Chris.
 Their friend, patternmaker Christine Moon, also joined the business, which they called RCM Clothing Company.

-In 1982, Street Life moved from Swanson Street to 5 High Street.
+In 1982, Street Life moved from Swanson Street to a streetfront store in the Century Arcade at 5 High Street.
 With its neon Street Life sign by Paul Hartigan in the window the shop was popular not just for their own labels but also for the imported brands they stocked to compliment them.
 They also introduced a second label, Workshop, which began as a utilitarian range for women.

 Chris soon noticed that an increasing number of young men, interested in a more relaxed and nuanced style of dressing, were drawn to Workshop jumpsuits, army pants and shirts.
 In response Workshop produced clothes that refrained from being overtly gendered and this repositioned the brand as a street or urbanwear label, a relatively novel concept in New Zealand in the 1980s.

 As the Workshop brand grew in scale and reputation the profile of the Street Life label diminished.
 This was due in part to the departures of Christine Moon and June Robinson.
 In 1986, Helen Cherry started as designer of the Street Life label.